That time I asked Rush’s Geddy Lee if he was in awe of how Neil Peart carried on after tragedy

 By Steve Newton Gary Moore has been one of my fave guitarists ever since I heard him with Thin Lizzy back in the seventies.
 I then closely followed his hard-rock/metal solo career in the '80s, before he got the blues bigtime in 1990.
 I was fortunate enough to have interviewed the legendary picker once, back in … Continue reading That time Gary Moore told me how he scored Peter Green’s ’59 Les Paul

-That time Gord Downie told me that the 15 minutes after a Tragically Hip show are his favourite time of the day
+That time Gord Downie told me that the 15 minutes after a Tragically Hip show are his favourite time of day

 By Steve Newton If you're a dedicated Tragically Hip fan you've no doubt seen their final concert, which took place in the band's Kingston hometown on August 20, 2016, and was broadcast live on CBC-TV.
-It was an historic gig, bursting with emotion, and for me the finest moment came during one of the several … Continue reading That time Gord Downie told me that the 15 minutes after a Tragically Hip show are his favourite time of the day
+It was an historic gig, bursting with emotion, and for me the finest moment came during one of the several … Continue reading That time Gord Downie told me that the 15 minutes after a Tragically Hip show are his favourite time of day

 Marillion moves beyond cult status with Misplaced Childhood and “Kayleigh”